Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 These are not "nice" side stories.
 They are growth engines.

 Unpaid care work alone is worth hundreds of billions per year once you actually price it.
-Zoom out to the global care economy & you are looking at trillions in value.
+Zoom out to the global care economy and you are looking at trillions in value.

 But the half-life of technical skills has collapsed: